Ramana Sundaram,Tiruchuzhi

-001RMSmallThis is an account of a trip I made in 2017 to Tiruchuzhi, birth place of Bhagawan Sri Ramana Maharshi in 1879.
+001RMSmallThis is an account of a trip I made with a friend in 2017 to Tiruchuzhi, birth place of Bhagawan Sri Ramana Maharshi in 1879.
 In the 1940s the Sri Ramanasramam in Tiruvannamalai bought the house in which Sri Ramana was born and where he grew up with his family.
 It is called the Ramana Maharshi Sundaram and is open to visitors.
 I was travelling with a friend of mine and we had based ourselves in the city of Madurai which was about 45 minutes away by car.
 In Madurai we had first visited the Ramana Mandarim on Chockkappan Street, close to the south tower of the Meenakshi Temple, the place where Sri Ramana realised The Self in 1896 before making his way a few weeks later to Tiruvannamalai, where he was to remain for the rest of his life.

-Our arrival in Tiruchuzhi soon cleared away any preconceptions I had as to what Tiruchuzhi was going to be like, basically I thought it was going to be a small Tamil village, when in fact it turned out to be much larger, much busier.
-Not that it mattered, now that we had arrived it was just a question of finding the house in which Ramana Maharshi had been born in, where he had spent his childhood years.
-Our driver seemed to know exactly where he was going so there was no need for us to get stressed as to where it might be.
-We soon pulled up and parked beneath a large tree which was opposite the red and white striped front walls of what was clearly the main Hindu temple in Tiruchuzhi.
-From there it turned out to be just a short walk in the bright morning sun to the Ramana Maharshi Sundaram, the building which used to be the family home of Ramana Maharshi.
-It had been completely renovated in 2010 by the Sri Ramanasramam who had acquired the property back in the 1940s when Ramana Maharshi was still alive.
-No doubt it was now a lot larger than it was before and from the outside it was clear that everything looked fresh and very well maintained, in fact it all looked immaculate.
+Our arrival in Tiruchuzhi soon cleared away any preconceptions we might have had as to how it was going to be.
+Basically I thought Tiruchuzhi would be Tamil village but in fact it turned out to be much larger and much busier, more like a small town.
+Not that it mattered, because now that we had arrived it was just a question of finding the house in which Ramana Maharshi had been born and where he had spent his childhood years.
+Our driver seemed to know exactly where he was going so there was no need for us to get stressed over where it might actually be, and sure enough we soon pulled up to park beneath a large tree opposite the red and white striped front walls of what was clearly the main Hindu temple in Tiruchuzhi.
+From there it was just a short walk in the bright morning light to the Ramana Maharshi Sundaram, the building which used to be the family home of Ramana Maharshi.
+It had been completely renovated in 2010 by Ramanasramam who had acquired the property in the 1940’s when Ramana Maharshi was still alive.
+No doubt it was now a lot larger than what it had been back then, and from the outside it was clear that everything looked fresh and very well maintained, in fact it was immaculate.

-All in all we stayed in the sundaram for about 90 minutes, but eventually it was lunch time and it looked like the Tamil lady was getting ready to shut the doors of the building.
-The old man who had been sitting with his back to us also now appeared at the entrance to the sundaram, having moved away from his sitting / sleeping position on the steps by the open back door.
-Needless to say, from the front he looked nothing like Ramana Maharshi, but somehow that didn’t take anything away from the initial vision that we’d both had of him when we had first arrived.
+Eventually a Tamil lady appeared and after handing us photographs of Ramana Maharshi she proceeded to show us the other rooms in the building.
+Having a gentle manner and a big smile on her face, she seemed very happy that a couple of Westerners were visiting the sundaram.
+She might have been surprised to see us or she might not, although I was pretty sure that at least once or twice a month there would have been a few people from our part of the world who probably showed up, having made the journey to pay their respects at the birth place of Bhagavan Sri Ramana Maharshi.
+All in all we stayed in the sundaram for about 90 minutes but eventually it was coming up to lunch time and the Tamil lady was getting ready to shut the doors of the building.
+The old man who had been sitting with his back to us now appeared at the entrance to the sundaram, having moved away from his reclining position on the steps by the open back door.
+Needless to say, face to face he looked nothing like Ramana Maharshi, but somehow that didn’t take anything away from the initial vision we’d had of him as the master when we’d first arrived.

 took a back ways track